ekonuma/ekonuma/README.md

-# Wellcome, my name is Eike!
+# Wellcome to my page, nice to meet you!

 ### Connect with me: